ali-rantakari/icalBuddy/deployment-files/readme.txt

 DESCRIPTION:
 --------------------------------

 icalBuddy is a command-line utility that can be used to query the OS X calendar database for items.
 It requires Mac OS 10.5 or later.

-(c) 2008-2009 Ali Rantakari
+Copyright 2008-2010 Ali Rantakari http://hasseg.org/icalBuddy
-http://hasseg.org/icalBuddy